How does the currency strength meter work?

 - Calculate the average score

 The main idea in how to use Forex strength meter is to view it as a “filter”.
 This indicator helps us understand what made a pair move.
-For example, let’s say that NZD/USD is changing.
-The CSM will help us understand if it is the USD that is becoming strong, of if it’s the NZD that is becoming weak.
-This is very important to know at all times.
+For example, let’s say that NZD/USD is uptrending.
+The CSM will help us understand if it is the reason behind is USD's decline or NZD's strength.
+Currency strength meter indicator takes given currencies, measures their performance in relation with basket of major currencies and displays results.

-Another important thing to consider is that the strength meter of a specific currency is always determined through the timeframes you have set for it.
-For example, the strength of the USD may be really high for today’s timeframe, but in terms of the monthly analysis, it is one of the weakest in the list.
+Another critical thing to consider is that the strength meter of a specific currency is always determined through the timeframes you have set for it.
+For example, the strength of the USD may be really high in daily timeframe, while very low if you open the indicator for 5-min timeframe.

 How to measure the strength